mvakde/mvakde.github.io/blog/44-on-arc-1.md

 Many ppl thought the prev result was impossible.
 It got attention from top researchers and went viral on X. Eg: Discussions by [Lucas Beyer](https://x.com/giffmana/status/2002111246225621296), [Jeremy Howard](https://x.com/jeremyphoward/status/2002136723573387537), [Rohan Anil](https://x.com/_arohan_/status/2001939028606947505), and comments by many others.

-## How does it work?
-Each input-output pair is converted to a sequence of tokens.
-These sequences are autoregressively trained on by a small transformer.
-This is done from scratch at test time on both the train set and eval set puzzles (test labels hidden).

-To enable cross-task learning, each puzzle is given a separate additive embedding (learnt).
-Since each sequence has two 2D grids, positional are learnt using 3D RoPE embeddings.

-Prev loss function included input tokens (so unsupervised).
-The new model only trains on outputs (supervised)

 ## Why work on this?
 I think sample efficiency is the most important problem in AI today and I want to solve it.